A trajectorial interpretation of the dissipations of entropy and Fisher information for stochastic differential equations: Dissipation of the Fisher information : comparison with the computations and results in

 The sum of the second, third and fourth lines correspond to the matrix product $\mathbf{X}\mathbf{Y}$ in \cite{Arnoldcarlenju} and is shown to be nonnegative in p.
 164 therein.
-We can then check that for a smooth function $v:\R^d\to \R$, the term $\frac{1}{2}( K_1(v) -\frac{1}{4}tr \left[ H(v) + a H(v)^* a^{-1} -G(v) a^{-1}\right]^2)$ is twice the expression on the l.h.s. of the inequality (2.13) in p.
+We can then check that for a smooth function $v:\R^d\to \R$, the term $\frac{1}{2}( K_1(v) -\frac{1}{4}tr \left[ H(v) + a H(v)^* a^{-1} -G(v) a^{-1}\right]^2)$ is twice the expression on the left-hand side of the inequality (2.13) in p.
 158 of \cite{Arnoldcarlenju} (with $\nabla v$ corresponding to their vector field ``$U$'').
 Consequently, their Bakry Emery criterion (2.13) corresponds, in our notation, to imposing the condition

 $\exists \lambda>0$ such that for all smooth function $v:\R^d \to \R$ and all $x\in \R^d$:

 which implies exponential convergence at rate $2\lambda$ of the $U-$Fisher information and the $U-$ relative entropy.